 CR2 is responsible for selecting Begin Working to transition the item into a State of In Progress.

-The Original CR must wait for the TDSP to select Ready to Receive prior to sending the EDI to regain the account.

 Examples of Invalid Inadvertent Gain Issue

 There are instances where ERCOT will immediately return the issue to the submitter by selecting Invalid IAG and populating the Invalid IAG Reason field with the reason the issue could not be worked.